cilium/cilium/Documentation/policy/language.rst

 ~~~~~~~~~~~~~~~~~

 An empty `EndpointSelector` will select all endpoints, thus writing a rule that will allow
-all ingress traffic to an endpoint is simple:
+all ingress traffic to an endpoint may be done as follows:

 .. only:: html